ellsaw/react-postits/README.md

-# To do list for learing the React Library + Vite Framework
+# Post Its app for learing the React Library + Vite Framework